 [A party may move to compel production of documents when the adverse party (a) refuses to produce such documents or (b) offers only to produce alternative documents that are unacceptable to the requesting party.
 The Office of Dispute Resolution will provide the chairperson of the panel with the motion, opposition, and reply, along with the underlying discovery documents the parties have attached to their pleadings.
 The chairperson should determine whether to decide the matter on the papers or to convene a prehearing conference (usually via telephone).
-In considering motions to compel, particularly where non-production is based upon an argument asserting an established privilege, such as the attorney-client privilege, the arbitrator(s) should always give consideration to the arguments set forth by both sides, particularly as to the relevancy of the documents or information.
-The arbitrator(s) should carefully consider such motions, regardless of whether the item requested is on any of the
+In considering motions to compel, particularly where non-production is based upon an argument asserting an established privilege, such as the attorney-client privilege, the arbitrator(s) should always give consideration to the arguments set forth by both approved as to form and content by the other parties.
+When motions are heard at the initial prehearing conference, the panel may order the parties to submit the order with a stipulation as to form and content from all parties.

-Document Production Lists.
+sides, particularly as to the relevancy of the documents or information.
+The arbitrator(s) should carefully consider such motions, regardless of whether the item requested is on any of the Document Production Lists.
 If in doubt, the arbitrator(s) should ask the requesting party what specific documents it is trying to obtain and what it seeks to prove with the documents.]